-A smooth finish with square edges, accounts for 70% of all collections, creates a modern look and is least expensive.
+A smooth finish with square edges creates a modern look and is often the least expensive.

 Staining enhances the natural color tones and provides a completely unique look and feel.
 Staining blends natural variations in color so the boards look more uniform.
 Another benefit is that darker stains resist UV fading better than natural finishes.
 Stains usually don't add much to the cost.

-- High gloss finishes will show scratches and smudges more than all others.
+High gloss finishes will show scratches and smudges more than all other finish types.

-- Silk Matte finish shows dust and scratches less, especially on lighter colors.
+Silk Matte finishes show dust and scratches less, especially on lighter colors.

-- Nature oil shows the least dust or scratches and also repairs easier.
+Nature Oil finish shows the least dust or scratches and also is easier to repair.

-- Beveled edge floors clean just as easy as micro-beveled or square edged.
-Use bevels if the theme of your home and is more elegant and traditional.
-Use square edge if your theme is more modern.
+Beveled edge floors clean just as easy as micro-beveled or square-edged floors.
+Use bevels if the theme of your home is more elegant and traditional.
+Use a square-edge floor if your theme is more modern.

 TIP: Reparability is the new sustainability.
-A floor that's easy to repair with a little oil is more sustainable than one that needs to be completely refinished at great cost (and mess) every few years.
+A floor that is easy to repair with a little oil is more sustainable than one that needs to be completely refinished at a great cost (and mess) every few years.
 Follow Kahrs maintenance instructions for best performance.

-- Glue down should you desire.This is not as easy as floating and it requires a urethane type adhesive (FloorSecure, Bostics Best, etc.).
-Please see installation instructions for more details.
+Glue down should you desire.This is not as easy as floating and it requires a urethane type adhesive (FloorSecure, Bostics Best, etc.).
+Please see the Kahrs installation instructions for more details.

 Now that you've read about the various features and how they affect prices, here are some of the best practices for choosing the right model, in order of priority.
 These priorities can be changed; they are our recommendations based on years of experience designing 500+ homes.